Types of Id Theft

 Procedures to correct your record within criminal justice databases can vary from state to state, and even from county to county.
 Some states have enacted laws with special procedures for identity theft victims to follow to clear their names.
 You should check with the office of your state Attorney General, but you can use the following information as a general guide.

 If wrongful criminal violations are attributed to your name, contact the police or sheriff's department that originally arrested the person using your identity, or the court agency that issued the warrant for the arrest.
 File an impersonation report with the police/sheriff's department or the court, and confirm your identity: Ask the police department to take a full set of your fingerprints, photograph you, and make a copies of your photo identification documents, like your driver's license, passport, or travel visa.
-To establish your innocence, ask the police to compare the prints and photographs with those of the imposter.
+To establish your innocence, ask the police to compare the prints and photographs with those of the impostor.

 If the arrest warrant is from a state or county other than where you live, ask your local police department to send the impersonation report to the police department in the jurisdiction where the arrest warrant, traffic citation, or criminal conviction originated.